vippsas/vipps-developers/test-environment.md

 1. There is no equivalent to [portal.vipps.no](https://portal.vipps.no) for the test environment.
 Payments must be checked with the API.
-1. There are no settlements in the test environment, and therefore no settlement reports, not SFTP service and no Report API.
+1. There are no settlements in the test environment, and therefore no settlement reports, no SFTP service, and no Report API.
    The only way to test the complete settlement flow is in the production environment.
 1. The user's email address can not be verified in the normal way.
    See: [Email address](#email-address).